ExtendRealityLtd/Tilia.Input.UnityInputManager/Documentation/HowToGuides/ConvertingAFloatActionToABooleanAction/README.md

 ### Step 2

-Expand the `Tilia Input UnityInputManager` Package directory in the Unity Project window and select then `Packages -> Tilia Input UnityInputManager -> Runtime -> Prefabs -> Actions` directory then drag and drop the `Input.UnityInputManager.Axis1DAction` prefab into the Hierarchy window.
+Expand the `Tilia Input UnityInputManager` package directory in the Unity Project window and select then `Packages -> Tilia Input UnityInputManager -> Runtime -> Prefabs -> Actions` directory then drag and drop the `Input.UnityInputManager.Axis1DAction` prefab into the Unity Hierarchy window.

 > Be sure to use the `Input.UnityInputManager.Axis1DAction` prefab and not just add the `Unity Input Manager Axis 1D Action` component to a GameObject as the component needs linking to a `MomentProcessor` to function.